 Check with the local police department to find out if the home you are considering is in a safe neighbourhood.
 Police may be able to provide statistics regarding break-ins and other crimes.

-Click here for access to the Ottawa Police’s crime mapping web page.
+Click here to access the Ottawa Police website

 If you have children, the proximity and quality of schools is an important consideration.
 Talking to neighbours with school age children can be helpful.
 In some areas schools will provide data (such as average test scores) that can aid you in determining a school’s quality.
 Click on Resources then Links at the top of the page to find links to all Ottawa area school boards.

 Convenient access to public transportation and/or major highways can mean the difference between a pleasurable and not-so-pleasurable commute to work.
 For public Transport click here.